Differential Spaces, Vector Fields, and Orbit-Type Stratifications: Orbital Maps

-\begin{lemma}\labell{l:jorbital2} $j$ is orbital with respect to $\ham(Z/G)$ and $\Vect(M/G)$. \end{lemma} \begin{proof} By \hypref{l:jorbital}{Lemma} orbits of $\ham(Z/G)$ are contained in the orbit-type strata of $Z/G$, which in turn are contained in the orbit-type strata of $M/G$.
+\begin{proof} By \hypref{p:jorbital}{Proposition} orbits of $\ham(Z/G)$ are exactly the orbit-type strata of $Z/G$, which in turn are contained in the orbit-type strata of $M/G$.
 By \hypref{t:stratvect}{Theorem}, connected components of the orbit-type strata of $M/G$ are the orbits induced by $\Vect(M/G)$. \end{proof}